avafinger/bpi-m64-firmware-v2/readme.md

 - GbE (Gigabit ethernet)
 - LEDs (Blue and Green)
 - Support for HW decoding/encoding (cedrus H264) - https://github.com/avafinger/cedrusH264_vdpau_A64
-- LCD 7" with Touch Screen (Tested and works)
+- LCD 7" with Touch Screen (LCD Tested and works, Touch needs to be verified)

 *Note*
 - Don't power the board with microUSB or a PSU with less than 2.5V, Wifi+HDMI+LCD+eMMC draws a lot of power